smartsendio/woocommerce/smart-send-logistics/readme.txt

 * Multisite compatible
 * Adding Flexdelivery option for Post Danmark
 * Adding the possibility to exclude private shipping methods from TAX for Post Danmark
-* Adding the possibility to shop dropdown of pickup points for WooCommerce Free shipping
+* Adding the possibility to show dropdown of pickup points for WooCommerce Free shipping
 * Adding setting to change order status once a label is created
 * Adding more frontend display formats for shipping methods
 * Adding the possibility to change shipping method from backend